-The Status screen also allows you to customize the settings for the USB adapter and your wireless network.
-Click Change to edit the fields described below and then click Submit to apply your changes.
-The Operating Mode setting determines the architecture of your wireless network.
-Select Ad-Hoc or Infrastructure mode depending on your network type.
-The Ad-Hoc mode is used for a simple Peer-to-Peer network, which allows the sharing of local resources only between USB adapters without a wireless access point.
-The Infrastructure mode allows a wireless network to be integrated into an existing wired network through an Access Point.
+The Network Type setting determines the architecture of your wireless network.
+You should select Access Point mode or Peer-to-Peer mode depending on your network type.
+Peer-to-Peer mode uses 802.11b Ad-Hoc mode for simple networking that allows the sharing of local resources only between computers without needing a wireless Access Point.
+The Access Point mode, (also known as "Infrastructure Mode") allows a wireless network to be integrated into an existing wired network through an Access Point.